PaulStapel/monogame-rotoplanet/README.md

 # monogame-rotoplanet
-A simple start up game to test the waters with the monogame framework.
+A simple game to test the waters with the monogame framework.

+Rotoplanet will be a game where you control a character on a round planet, while having to dodge projectiles falling on the planet by moving along the circle.